KIKI007/Scaffold/README.md

 python .\script\visualization.py --name one_tet
 ```

-### 4. Rhino plugin
+## 3. Using a rhino plugin

+### 3.1 Installation
 The recent rhino 8 support native python.
 ```bash
 C:\Users\USERNAME\.rhinocode\py39-rh8\python.exe -m pip install -e .
 ```
 Replace USERNAME to your local folder name.

-If such a folder does not exists, please run `_ScriptEditor` command in rhino 8 to initialize the rhino-python environment.
+Note: If such a folder does not exists, please run `_ScriptEditor` command in rhino 8 to initialize the rhino-python environment.

-To run test example,
+### 3.2 Load an example
+1. Run the script `rhino\run_script.py` using rhino script editor.
+2. Choose to load from examples
+3. Choose a model to optimize
+4. Wait until optimization finished

+### 3.3 Load a new model
 1. Open the rhino file `rhino\test_example.3dm`
 2. Run the script `rhino\run_script.py` using rhino script editor.
-3. Choose whether to use your own model or load from our example folder.
+3. Choose to load from examples
-4. If load your own model
-   1. Confirm the parameters list
+4. Confirm the parameters list
-   2. Select input curves
+5. Select input curves
-   3. Select boundary curves
+6. Select boundary curves
-   4. Wait until optimization finished
-5. If load from example folder
-    1. Choose a model to optimize
-    2. Wait until optimization finished
+7. Wait until optimization finished

 ![image](https://github.com/KIKI007/Scaffold/blob/main/rhino/example.gif)